awbsmith/Geodesy.jl/README.md

 ```

-#### A note Datums vs Ellipsoids and the ECEF type
+#### A Note on Datums vs Ellipsoids and the ECEF type

-An ECEF coordinate system's origin should be the Earth's center of mass and have axes aligned with the International Reference Pole (IRP) and International Reference Meridian ([ECEF((https://en.wikipedia.org/wiki/ECEF)))].
+An ECEF coordinate system's origin should be the Earth's center of mass and have axes aligned with the International Reference Pole and International Reference Meridian ([ECEF](https://en.wikipedia.org/wiki/ECEF)].
 Since the coordinate system types only use the ellipse part of the datum, they have no information to align the datums axis to the International Reference Meridian etc.

 As a result the ECEF point type used in this package is simply a Cartesian coordinate system with an origin set to the parameterising ellipse's center, with axes specified by the ellipse which could point anywhere on the Earth's surface.
 As an example: